For the past several years, this blog has basically been a rerun (highlights) of whatever is going on in my email list.

 But, as the old saying goes, the enemy of your enemy is not your friend.

-The truth is that the situation is not nearly as dire as they want it to be.
+The truth is that the situation is indeed dire, but not nearly as dire as they want it to be.
 Deaths in America still represent a tiny fraction of the total U.S. population.
 And, there are still more births than deaths in the U.S.

 Which is good for everyone, including the life insurance industry.
 While not a perfect representation of the general population, life insurance companies do tell us important information about mortality rates.
 And, what they're telling us is people are dying at unusually high rates, but not enough to collapse an industry or go into panic mode.